mbaudin47/numericalderivative/README.md

 ## What is it?

-The goal of this project is to compute the first derivative of a function using finite difference formulas.
+The goal of this project is to compute the derivative of a function using finite difference formulas.
 The difficulty with these formulas is that it must use a step which must be neither too large (otherwise the truncation error dominates the error) nor too small (otherwise the condition error dominates).
-To solve this issue, the module provides algorithms to compute an approximate optimal finite difference step.
-For this purpose, the module provides exact methods (based on the value of higher derivatives) and approximate methods (based on function values).
+For this purpose, it provides exact methods (based on the value of higher derivatives) and approximate methods (based on function values).
-Furthermore, the module provides finite difference formula for the first, second and third derivative of a function.
+Furthermore, the module provides finite difference formulas for the first, second, third or any arbitrary order derivative of a function.
-Furthermore, this package provides 15 benchmark problems for numerical differentiation.
+Finally, this package provides 15 benchmark problems for numerical differentiation.

-This module allows you to do this:
+This module makes it possible to do this:

 ```python
 import math